Gigaspaces/xap-docs/site/content/xap110/query-sql-function.markdown

 ### User Defined function

-Here is an example of user defined functions:  PLUSONE and PLUSTWO.
+Here is an example of user defined functions:  `PLUSONE` and `PLUSTWO`.
+The `space-sql-function` bean include the `name` property.
+You should use it to register the UDF with the space.
+Once this is has been registered you can call it from your client application.

 {{%tabs%}}
 {{%tab "Configuration"%}}